Key moments in Romeo and Juliet and some significant facts about the play and its characters.

-Romeo learns of the tragedy and plans his own suicide (Act 5 Scene 1)
+Romeo learns of the tragedy and plans suicide (Act 5 Scene 1)

 Romeo's servant, Balthasar, reaches Mantua before the Friar's messenger and tells Romeo that Juliet is dead.
 Romeo buys poison and leaves for Verona, planning to die alongside Juliet's body.